MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

    > [!NOTE]
    > Any model.json or manifest.json file associated with another data source in the environment won't show in the list.

-1. You'll get a list of available entities in the selected model.json file.
+1. You'll get a list of available entities in the selected model.json or manifest.json file.
 You can review and select from the list of available entities and select **Save**.
 All of the selected entities will be ingested from the new data source.
    > [!div class="mx-imgBorder"]
    > ![Dialog box showing a list of entities from a model.json file](media/review-entities.png)